Sanjaydr/MyPortfolio/FinalProjectPart2.md

    <br><br>

-   <p><h2>Visual 8:</h2> In this sketch I have emphasized on the use of Hallucinogens like LSD growth and used the upward arrrow to indicate growth in use by college students.</p><br>
+   <p><h2>Visual 8:</h2> In this visual I have emphasized on the use of Hallucinogens like LSD growth and used the upward arrrow to indicate growth in use by college students.
+I incorporated the peer feedback and used the size to represent the consumption instead of graph</p><br>

    <div style="position: relative; width: 100%; height: 0; padding-top: 66.6667%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;